riceissa/breathing/doc.md

 I've seen quite often the advice to suppress yawns, but interestingly even the buteyko people say (naturally-occurring) yawning is ok. [@breathetoheal, p.
 254] I actually agree with this.

+As far as I can make out, one of the reasons why natural yawns are okay is that there is naturally a pause after the yawn.
+So even though it's technically a "mouth breath", it probably doesn't reduce CO~2~ levels as much as a normal mouth breath.
+(I haven't actually experimentally verified this using a capnometer.)

 ## Breath holds

 breath holds in general scare me, and i think it's fine if you don't want to do them. really tiny ones (like 1--5\ seconds) might be good, just to get yourself used to the idea that not breathing for a few seconds isn't going to kill you (you can even have a pulse oximeter on your finger as you do breath holds, to prove to yourself that your oxygen saturation doesn't drop or only drops an insignificant amount, like 1\ percentage point); so i still do include [Introductory exercise: Many small breath holds] in my suggested exercises. some buteyko books like artour's have more safety information about breath holds.